Florida officials pledge multiple probes into condo collapse

 "I think that’s what is happening.
 Those first responders are breaking their backs trying to find anybody they can.
 I think they are going to continue to do that.
 They’ve been very selfless.
 They’ve put themselves at risk to do it.”

-Surfside Mayor Charles Burkett cited the case of a woman who was found alive 17 days after a garment factory in Dhaka, Bangladesh, collapsed in 2013, killing more than 1,000 people.
+Surfside Mayor Charles Burkett cited the case of a woman who was found alive 17 days after a garment factory collapsed in 2013, killing more than 1,000 people in Dhaka, Bangladesh.

 “No one is giving up hope here. ...
 We are dedicated to getting everyone out of that pile of rubble," Burkett said.